 Common Stock.
-This option allows participants to invest in the common stock of Sirius XM Radio Inc. through November 14, 2013 and, effective November 15, 2013, the common stock of Sirius XM Holdings Inc., which is the parent of Sirius XM Radio Inc.
+This option allows participants to invest in the common stock of Sirius XM Holdings Inc., which is the parent of Sirius XM Radio Inc.

 2. Summary of Significant Accounting Policies

 Basis of Accounting

 The financial statements of the Plan have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").